Indonesia flag

-The postal code for Simangambat is 22747 in Sumatera Utara, Padang Lawas Utara, Indonesia.
-The table below lists ZIP codes and postcodes for places within Simangambat.
+The Postal Codes (Kode pos) for Simangambat is 22747 in Padang Lawas Utara, Sumatera Utara, Padang Lawas Utara, Indonesia.
+The table below lists Postal Codes and postcodes for places within Simangambat.

 Postal Codes for Places in Simangambat